MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 Use the Enable Extended Pricing window to activate or inactivate extended pricing functionality.

 You can use either standard or extended pricing.
 You must choose one pricing system and use it exclusively; you can’t use both systems simultaneously.
-For more information on selecting a pricing method, see *Selecting a pricing method* on page 23.
+For more information on selecting a pricing method, see *Selecting a pricing method*.
 For more information on how each pricing method works, see the Inventory Control documentation.

 #### To enable extended pricing